HoHieuLuc/js-easy-exercises/super-easy.md

 - B: `false`, `true`, `false`
 - C: `true`, `false`, `true`
 - D: `true`, `true`, `true`

+_Answer_and_Explain: A. Symbol is a built-in object whose constructor returns a symbol primitive — also called a Symbol value or just a Symbol — that's guaranteed to be unique.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>